Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Abstract

 Results: SyMTIC was trained using paired MPRAGE and FGATIR images along with T$_2$-w and FLAIR images.
 It accurately synthesized multi-TI images from standard clinical inputs, achieving image quality comparable to that from explicitly acquired multi-TI data.
 The synthetic images, especially for TI values between 400–800 ms, enhanced visualization of subcortical structures and improved segmentation of thalamic nuclei.

 Conclusion: SyMTIC enables robust generation of high-quality multi-TI images from routine MR contrasts.
-It generalizes well to varied clinical datasets, including those with missing FLAIR images or unknown parameters, offering a practical solution for improving brain MR image visualization and analysis.
+When paired with the HACA3 algorithm, it generalizes well to varied clinical datasets, including those without FLAIR or T$_2$-w images and unknown parameters, offering a practical solution for improving brain MR image visualization and analysis.{}{MODIFIED}

 \keywords{MRI, image synthesis, brain}

 { \textbf{*}Savannah~P.~Hays, \linkable{shays6@jhu.edu} }

 \begin{spacing}{2}